 Inconsistent Dates of Sobriety

 This mistake, which will result in an automatic denial, are often made through simple typos.
-It is the #1 mistake that can be most easily avoided with a Michigan driver’s license reinstatement lawyer.
+It’s the number one mistake that can be most easily avoided with a Michigan driver’s license reinstatement lawyer.

-Another common mistake is when letter writers do not mention the person’s sobriety date, how often they spend time with the person, or the letters are not from a cross-section of people who see the person frequently.
+Another common mistake is when letter writers don’t mention the person’s sobriety date, how often they spend time with the person, or the letters are not from a cross-section of people who see the person frequently.

-Most people don’t make sure their test results display those adulterants or are not aware that falling outside the range can bring the validity of the test into question.
+Most people don’t make sure their test results display those adulterants or aren’t aware that falling outside the range can bring the validity of the test into question.

 Before you can operate a motor vehicle, you must get your driving privileges reinstated by the Secretary of State.
 However, the process can easily be overwhelming.
 If you proceed without driver’s license lawyers, chances are that your license will remain suspended or revoked.
 If you fail, you have to wait a full year before trying again.